bassixt/Branch_prediction_whats_left/new_benchmark/instruction.md

-INSTRUCTION TO RUN COREMARK BENCHMARK IN A LINUX KERNEL RUNNING ON QEMU.
+# COREMARK AND INSTRUCTIONS TO RUN THIS BENCHMARCK IN A LINUX KERNEL RUNNING ON QEMU
+CoreMark is a synthetic benchmark that measures the performance of central processing units (CPU) used in embedded systems.
+It is intended to become an industry standard, replacing the older Dhrystone benchmark.
+The code is written in C and contains implementations of the following algorithms: list processing
+(find and sort), matrix manipulation (common matrix operations), state machine (determine if an input stream contains valid numbers), and CRC (cyclic redundancy check).
+IT was designed to avoid the issues that have been spotted with Dhrystone such as:

+- Compiler optimizations

+   Dhrystone is susceptible to compilers being able to optimize work away.
+When this happens, Dhrystone becomes an unreliable processor benchmark.
+With CoreMark, every operation in the benchmark derives values that are not available at compile time.
+This ensures that while compilers can still make optimizations, they cannot pre-compute results to optimize the work away completely.

+- Library calls

+  Dhrystone contains library calls within the timed portion of the benchmark, which can account for a significant portion of the benchmark time.
+This makes it difficult to compare results where different libraries have been used.
+CoreMark is designed so that it does not make any library calls during the timed portion of the benchmark.

+- Version control

+ Dhrystone has no official source, so several different versions are in use.
+If the Dhrystone version is undisclosed, it is difficult to compare benchmark results.
+CoreMark is available from the CoreMark web site http://www.coremark.org/
-1. DOWNLOAD COREMARK.
+## DOWNLOAD COREMARK
-   Coremark can be download from the official site http://www.eembc.org/coremark/download.php filling the registration form or from other git repository (e.g. git clone https://github.com/tonyho/CoreMark.git)
+   Coremark can be downloaded from the official site http://www.eembc.org/coremark/download.php filling the registration form or from other git repository (e.g. git clone https://github.com/tonyho/CoreMark.git)

-2. MODIFY THE FILE core_portme.h AND core_portme.mak IN THE RIGHT SUBDIRECTORY Because we have Linux in qemu, we have to modify the Linux subdirectory.
+## MODIFY THE FILE core_portme.h AND core_portme.mak IN THE RIGHT SUBDIRECTORY
+   Because we have Linux in qemu, we have to modify the Linux subdirectory.

   - In particular in the core_portme.h we have to the name of the compiler we want use: